 Stephen Kenny QC acts as an advocate in commercial litigation and arbitration, and advises on all stages of the conduct of such proceedings.
 He also has a significant advisory practice, particularly in relation to insurance matters.
-He is ranked as a leading silk for Shipping and Commodities by Chambers and Partners (2018); and for Commodities, Energy, Insurance and Reinsurance; International Arbitration and Shipping by The Legal 500 (2017).
+He is ranked as a leading silk for Shipping and Commodities by Chambers and Partners (2022); and for Commodities, Insurance and Reinsurance; and Shipping by The Legal 500 (2022).

 Stephen’s practice covers many areas within Chambers’ general expertise.

 From the outset of his career he has acted in all manner of shipping and marine insurance matters.
 He has appeared in numerous shipping arbitrations and court hearings.
 He has particular experience of “scuttling” cases, having represented insurers in The Captain Panagos DP, The Ikarian Reefer, and The Brillante Virtuoso.
 He has acquired a rare understanding of the law of general average, acting for owners in The Maersk Neuchatel; and recently leading for owners in their successful appeal to the Supreme Court in The Longchamp.

 He also has long practice in non-marine insurance and reinsurance cases, including claims against brokers and other professional advisers.
 He has acted for the Corporation of Lloyd’s, both in civil disputes and in relation to disciplinary proceedings.